Tom Bischof: International career

 Bischof has represented Germany at various youth levels, ranging from under-16 to under-20.

-In summer 2025, he was called for the German senior team for the 2024–25 UEFA Nations League semi-finals.
-The same year and tournament on 9 June, Bischof debuted against France.
+In June 2025, he was called up to the German senior team for the 2025 UEFA Nations League Finals by Julian Nagelsmann, making his debut against France.
+Later that month he rejected a call-up into the Germany squad for the 2025 UEFA European Under-21 Championship, in order to travel to the Club World Cup with Bayern.